-Mixture of experts. a) Training.
+Figure 2: Mixture of experts. a) Training.
 Datasets are simulated that have either null or non-null causal relationships, and MR is performed by each of the 28 available MR methods.
 In the toy datasets, the columns in black represent 53 metrics about each of the 67,000 training simulations.
 The columns in red are specific to each method, they represent how well that method performed in obtaining the correct answer for each of the datasets.
 Random forests are used to learn the parameter space of the 53 metrics in which a particular dataset is likely to perform well.
 Together, this creates 28 random forest decision trees, one for each method. b) Application.
 For a GWAS summary dataset, our objective is to choose the method most likely to return the correct causal estimate.
 Metrics are generated from the dataset and fed into each of the 28 random forest decision trees.
 This provides us with 28 performance predictions.
 Finally, we use the method for which the performance prediction is highest.